prawipra/gs_stage/eng/preface.md

 title: Preface
 ---

-Narayana incarnated in India 5823 years ago as the sage Shri Veda Vyasa.
-Sage Vyasa made the vedas accessible to people, and composed the Mahabharata such that it exceeds the vedas [in influence].
+5823 years ago, Narayana incarnated in India as the sage Shri Veda Vyasa, who made the vedas accessible, and composed the Mahabharata such that it exceeds the vedas [in influence].
 Centered around the Pandavas and written in Sanskrit, the Mahabharata is a great scripture that guides everyone on everything to this day.

-After losing in a gambling duel with the Kauravas, the Pandavas complete a period of exile and incognito existence according to the terms of the duel.
-Upon returning, they ask the Kauravas to return their kingdom.
+After losing in a gambling duel with the Kauravas, the Pandavas complete a period of exile and incognito living according to the terms of the duel.
+Upon return, they ask the Kauravas to return their kingdom.
 As the Pandavas' envoy, Shri Krishna asks the Kauravas to give the Pandavas any share of the kingdom.
 When the Kauravas refuse to give even a small piece of land, war breaks out between the Pandavas and the Kauravas.
 18 days of battle ensues in Kurukshetra.
 Krishna himself has joined the war as Arjuna's charioteer.
 He has